Michael A. Gray, LCSW, MFA

 Although I was very invested in my design career, and my work in academia, I always felt something was missing in my professional life.
 And so after many years in the design field, and with the support and encouragement of my therapist at the time, I decided it was time to explore a new professional direction, and I applied to the Master of Social Work program at the NYU Silver School of Social Work.
 During my first semester, I participated in a field placement that allowed me to see how working in the therapeutic field could be a new career direction and I felt an almost immediate shift in my professional aspirations.

-I am a Licensed Clinical Social Social Worker in the State of New York, and because of state licensing, I can only see clients who currently reside within New York State (location in the state is not limited).
-My primary modality of treatment is psychodynamic psychotherapy, or traditional “talk therapy,” utilizing a relational perspective toward my work with clients.
+My primary modality of treatment is psychodynamic psychotherapy, or traditional “talk therapy,” utilizing a relational perspective.
 More information about my therapeutic process can be found in the FAQ section.
-I only work with individuals in treatment; however, I am happy to provide referrals to therapists for other services should they be better suited for your treatment goals.
+I only work with individuals in treatment; however, I am happy to provide referrals to therapists for other services such as couples, family therapy, or group therapy should they be better suited for your treatment goals.

 Please note that I only provide weekly therapy sessions, ranging from 40 to 55 minutes.
-I do not offer bi-weekly or less frequent sessions unless someone has seen me for an amount of time where we both agree that sessions can be reduced or if there is a conflict in scheduling availability and I am unable to provide consistent weekly sessions.
-I believe weekly sessions are most effective for therapy, and consistency in treatment is very important for developing a therapeutic relationship and achieving your goals in treatment.
-Less frequent sessions can become check-ins and focus less on actual therapeutic work.
-If we decide to work together, I will provide further documentation on sessions, attendance and cancellation policies, and other relevant information to your involvement in treatment that will need to be reviewed and agreed to prior to starting treatment.
+I do not offer bi-weekly or less frequent sessions unless someone has seen me for an amount of time, or if there is a conflict in scheduling availability and I am unable to provide consistent weekly sessions.
+If, after a consultation call, we decide to work together, I will provide further documentation on policies, billing, and other terms of service.

 SUPERVISION CONSULTATION FOR LMSW/LCSW